souryadey/predefinedsparse-nnets/README.md

 - [Reuters RCV1 v2](./dataset_RCV1/) - Links to download and methods to process this dataset are given in [data_loadstore](./data_loadstore.py)
 - [TIMIT](https://catalog.ldc.upenn.edu/LDC93S1): Not freely available, hence not provided.

 <br>We at USC HAL are actively researching on pre-defined sparsity, model search, log-domain computations, and CNN hardware architectures.
-Find our work and other publications at our website: https://hal.usc.edu/
+Find our info and other publications at our [website](https://hal.usc.edu/)